AyuK03/Tetris_Game_Development_using_CPP/README.md

 🕹️🎮 This GitHub repository is home to the development of a Tetris game built with the C++ programming language and the raylib library.
 It is a learning project for me to get better understanding of OOPs concepts.
 It was also my first game that I developed from scratch.

-💻🎨🎧 The game uses various raylib functions for graphics, input handling, and audio and can be played on Windows, macOS, and Linux computers. 🔍📖 The code is well-structured and easy to read, making it a valuable resource for aspiring game developers looking to learn about raylib game programming.
+💻🎨🎧 The game uses various raylib functions for graphics, input handling, and audio and can be played on Windows.

+🔍📖 The code is well-structured and easy to read.
+This is also one of my learnigs from developing this game, that is, how to write clean code and do proper abstractions wherever possible.

 I will continue to add new and unique features to this game.